wragge/dfat-documents-web/_volumes/volume-1-1937-38/203-mr-j-a-lyons-prime-minister-to-mr-torao-wakamatsu-japanese-consul-general-in-sydney.md

 3 Document 171.

-4 Messrs H. A. Brassert &amp; Co.
+4 Messrs H. A. Brassert  & Co.
 Ltd, a British firm of consultative engineers.

 Attachment